The School of Education

 The School of Education offers Pennsylvania Department of Education-approved programs to certify students who want to become teachers.
 Undergraduate students have the option to choose from a variety of traditional full-time and non-traditional part-time on-campus and online programs.
 These programs are designed to meet the needs of a variety of diverse learners who wish to pursue a bachelor’s degree and Pennsylvania State Certification in elementary (grades Prek-4), middle level (grades 4-8) and/or secondary (grades 7-12).

-School of Education undergraduate students have the option to choose from the following program options: BS on-campus (full- or part-time) taking day or evening courses, or the part-time Online BS Degree completion program.
+School of Education undergraduate students have the option to choose from the following program options: BS on-campus (full- or part-time) taking day and/or evening courses, or the part-time Online BS Degree completion program.
 In addition, any Drexel non-education undergraduate student who is interested in becoming a teacher has the option to enroll in either the BS/MS or BA/MS Dual Degree programs regardless of their major.

 The School of Education seeks to enrich knowledge and practice related to lifespan learning, based on the most current and appropriate research and practice.
 Our goal is to improve human understanding through programs and activities that emphasize creative uses of human effort, technology, leadership, and problem solving.